 What can I tell you about Brancaster Beach?
 It’s another one of these North Norfolk beaches for dogs that never seem to end.
 I love them.
-We walked for miles, I stopped and had a look at the shipwreck out to sea which looked very picturesque on the beautiful sunny day, but then my attention was drawn to another dog, much more exciting.
+We walked for miles, I stopped and had a look at the shipwreck out to sea which looked very picturesque on the beautiful sunny day (this is no longer visible as the shifting sands have either washed it away or made it disappear), but then my attention was drawn to another dog, much more exciting.

 It was one of my favourite beaches as we could run and run without a care in the world.